Healthy Homes Assessment Naenae

 Home Assessments Naenae for Rental Properties

-There are numerous things to be able to examine in a house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standard.
-A few examples are:
+There are many concerns to check during a home evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
+There are a few examples:

 • Does the heat pump have sufficient capacity?

-The repercussions of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of the tenant solutions ruling can have a significant impact for landlords and property managers.
-For professional advice get in touch today to book your rental property home evaluation.
+The consequences of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of a ruling on tenancy solutions ruling could be significant for property managers and landlords.
+For professional assistance, get in touch today to schedule your rental property home assessment.

 home assessments for rental properties